-This policy sets out how we will use and share the information that you give us.
-This policy relates to personal data collected by us via the following means:
+For the purposes of this policy we are the controller of the personal information we collect.
+This policy sets out how we will use and share the information that you give us and covers personal data collected by us in our interactions with you.

 - Social media

-- Trade events such as conferences or exhibitions.
+- At trade events such as conferences or exhibitions

-- Providing information directly to us by methods including filling in forms either on our website(s) or via other media
+- When you provide information directly to us, including filling in forms either on our website(s) or via other media

 We will only use your personal information when the law allows us to.
 Most commonly, we will use your personal information in the following circumstances: